22FAUNO-SA-Team-1/ClassProjectDocuments/SecurityRequirements.md

 #### Use Case

-In this case, a user will connect to an external server using Keycloak.
+In this case, a non-privledged user will connect to an external server using Keycloak.
 The user expects to connect to the external server without issue and without risk of credential theft.
 The user believes proper care has been taken to configure the system and underlying security in order to connect to the expected endpoint.
 Server configuration should be for maximum security to prevent any security breach from external entities.

 #### Misuse Case

 In reality, a hacker may attempt to infiltrate the Keycloak server and the hacker's goals may not be immediately apparent.
 For example, curiousity may be a motivating factor which leads to an opportunistic security breach.
 Should the Keycloak server be attacked, layers of security should be in place to maintain the integrity of the truststore.
 Using a strong truststore password will eliminate the possibly of the bad actor altering the truststore file.
 Similarly, a security certificate must be swiftly revoked from the truststore should a remote server's certificate become compromised.
 Regular logging and auditing will eliminate these potential security risks.
+The hacker may attempt to alter or delete logs to cover any trace of their presence in the system.
+An alerting feature may be configured to notify administrators of mass file changes within the system.